WNoDeS/WNoDeS/index.md

 title: WNoDeS
 base_url: "./"
 ---

-The Worker Nodes on Demand Service (WNoDeS) is an INFN-developed architecture that makes possible to dynamically allocate virtual resources out of a common resource pool.
+The Worker Nodes on Demand Service (WNoDeS) is an INFN-developed architecture that makes possible to dynamically allocate virtual resources customized accordingly out of a common resource pool.

 WNoDeS realizes a Cloud over Grid approach which is quite original in the European Grid Infrastructure (EGI) ecosystem of software products and tools.